MR-ant1/API-Backend-rrss/README.md

 - Login:
 ![alt text](img/LoginControllerPicture.png)
-In login, email and password are asked in body, then, same validations take place to check email format and decrypt password.
+In login, email and password are asked in body, then, the same validations take place to check email format and decrypt the password.
-Then, a users find is done using the email given in body, once is found, password given and saves are compared, and depending on this, we receive a confirm or a negative response.
+Then, a user find is done using the email given in body, once It's found, password given and both are compared, and depending on this, we receive a confirmation or a negative response.
-If email and password match with a user in DB, token function run and create a new token unique for the user just logged in, assigning a tokendata which contains user's id and role.
+If the email and the password match with a user in DB, the token function runs and creates a new token unique for the user that just logged in, assigning a tokendata which contains user's id and role.
 This will be used allowing next comprobations of authenticity in the rest of endpoints reserved to registered users.
 Try this endpoint exactly like register, but this time introduce the next route: https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/auth/login  (POST METHOD)

 When we get the token number in our clients screen, we copy it and will paste it in all endpoints auth>bearer section to identificate.
-We recommend the use of this credentials to try the API, belongs to a super_admin user and has permission to use all endpoints:
+We recommend the use of this credentials to try the API, it belongs to a super_admin user and has permission to use all endpoints:
  ``` bash
  "email": "superadmin@superadmin.com",
  "password": "12345678"